 So How do I do this?

-At the conclusion of both worship services we will have a time of invitation.
+You can join at anytime during the week by contacting the church office or at the conclusion of worship services at the Welcome Center.
+On the first Sunday's of the month, we will have a time at the end of the worship service where the Pastor will invite those interested in joining the church to come down front.
 During this time you may come to the front and visit with the Pastor about your intentions.
 He will pray with you and direct you towards the next step for membership.
 You may also indicate on one of our visitor cards or prayer sheets you intentions and drop it in the offering plate during the service or hand it to one of our ushers or the Pastor at the end of the service.
 You will be contacted that week to set up a meeting time to answer any questions you might have and follow up on your decisions.
+Regardless of how or when you join, we like to have an opportunity to introduce our new members to the church body and we do this on the 1st Sundays of the month at the end of the worship service.
+If you join during the week, or on any other Sunday, we would like for you to be introduced at the next closest 1st Sunday.

 I still have questions…..